iamseeley/tseeley.com/content/posts/simpl-site.md

 ### static site generation to server-side rendering

-before diving into simpl-site, i think it's worth mentioning its predecessor: [go-forth](https://github.com/iamseeley/go-forth), a static site generator i wrote in Go. go-forth was my first adventure in creating a website builder, and it laid the groundwork for many of the ideas I've implemented in simpl-site.
+i think it's worth mentioning simpl-site's predecessor: [go-forth](https://github.com/iamseeley/go-forth), a static site generator i wrote in Go. go-forth was my first adventure in creating a website builder, and it laid the groundwork for many of the ideas I've implemented in simpl-site.

 go-forth taught me a lot about structuring a site generator, handling markdown content, and managing templates.

 it uses a similar concept of collections for organizing content and uses Go's html/template package for templating. while go-forth is a static site generator, simpl-site takes things a step further by introducing server-side rendering and a plugin system.

+### simpl-site overview

+before we get into the code specifics, let's take a high-level look at how simpl-site is built and how it leverages lots of Deno's features.

+**key components and technologies:**

+1. deno: simpl-site is built on deno, which provides a secure runtime for JavaScript and TypeScript.
+This allows us to use modern ES6+ features and TypeScript out of the box, without need for transpilation.

+2. deno.serve: simpl-site uses deno's serve function, which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler in our application.

+3. file system operations: simpl-site uses deno's built-in apis for file system operations (Deno.readTextFile, Deno.writeTextFile, etc.) to read markdown content, templates, and other assets.

+4. markdown processing: simpl-site uses marked, for markdown parsing and compiling.

+5. handlebars templating: for HTML templating, simpl-site uses handlebars. this allows for dynamic content insertion and reusable template components.

+6. plugin system: simpl-site implements a plugin architecture, allowing users to extend functionality. plugins can transform content or extend templates, providing a flexible way to customize the site generation process.

+7. caching: To improve performance, simpl-site includes a caching system. this reduces the need to re-process unchanged content on every request.

+8. static file serving: for assets like CSS, JavaScript, and images, simpl-site includes functionality to serve static files.

+9. TypeScript: simpl-site is written in TypeScript.

+the architecture of simpl-site is designed to be extensible. each request goes through a pipeline of processing steps: routing, content retrieval, markdown processing with marked, plugin transformations, template rendering, and finally, response sending.

 ### code deep dive: anatomy of a page request